bubooo/pyplay/README.md

 # pyplay
-repo for playing with pyhon for networkers
+repo for playing with pyhon for networkers.

+<b>sing at your own risk